iliaskior/automatic-speech-recognition/README.md

 ## Step 2)
 *Purpose:* Perform speaker identification in FAST dataset, using a model trained only in SOLO dataset

-First you have to extract the audio features for FAST dataset
+First you have to extract the audio features for the FAST dataset
 ```
 $ python3 ~/flows/audio_feature_extraction.py -i ~/dataset/data/fast
 ```